SELL WITH US

 Thank you for your interest in selling your products at our Market!

 Please read through the following guidelines to see if you would be a good fit for Rochester Farmers Markets.
-We are currently accepting applications for 2020 markets (starting May 2020) with a DEADLINE OF FEBRUARY 28, 2020.
+Our new vendor application deadline was February 28, 2020.
+However, we are accepting late or “probationary” vendor applications at this time.

 We accept applications every year prior to the end of February for the following summer, fall, and winter markets.
 To apply, please read through the guidelines below and submit the form at the bottom of the page to email@example.com.